 - Our pick: OXO Good Grips Wooden Corner Spoon, $6 at Amazon

 Some might quibble about the whisk.
 Yes, you can live without it, but if you want whipped cream or fluffy pancakes or even just really good scrambled eggs, a whisk is the best.
 I have this one and love it.

 - Our pick: OXO Good Grips 11-Inch Balloon Whisk, $10 at Amazon

-Here's a small splurge on our list: the best spatula of all time.
-The GIR spatula is more expensive than our second pick (a $2 commercial Rubbermaid scraper) but it's so well-made.
-And since it's silicone it won't melt, so you can use it in hot pans and for flipping meat in the oven.
+Here’s a small splurge on our list: the best spatula of all time.
+The GIR spatula is more expensive than some other options but it’s so well-made.
+And because it’s silicone it won’t melt, so you can use it in hot pans and for flipping meat in the oven.